-Webelos and Arrow of Light Cub Scouts have the option to work on the Looking Back, Looking Forward adventure.
-One of the takeaways from this adventure is that the Cub Scouts will see “how actions of the past have influenced the present.”
+While the Webelos and Arrow of Light Cub Scouts Looking Back, Looking Forward adventure has been retired, it's always import for Cub Scouts to see “how actions of the past have influenced the present.”

-Making their own time capsules (one of the requirements for the adventure) will help the Cub Scouts understand their own place in history.
+Making their own time capsules will help the Cub Scouts understand their own place in history.
 It will be fascinating for the boys to open up their time capsules when they get older.

 History of Scouting Resources